 Dried bamboo can be used as an energy source to create firewood or charcoal.

 Creation of objects and materials

-Bamboo can be worked into different objects using those stems and fine fibers of the plant.
-With this raw material you can make everything from handicrafts to personal items, including household utensils.
+Bamboo can be worked into the manufacture of different objects using the stalks and fine fibers of the plant.
+This raw material can be used to make everything from handicrafts to personal items and household utensils.

-Bamboo can be handled just like wood.
-This material is perfect for making different designs or decorative initiatives.
-It can be used to make furniture, toys, materials, baskets, household utensils, etc.
+Bamboo can be handled in the same way as wood.
+This material is perfect for the manufacture of different designs or decorative initiatives.
+Furniture, toys, baskets, household utensils… can be made.

-A number of bamboo items are commonly found in the market.
-They are easily available: curtains, covers, cushions, picture frames, vases, dishes and cutlery, among other options for the home.
+A number of bamboo items are commonly found on the market.
+They are readily available: curtains, covers, cushions, picture frames, vases, tableware and cutlery, among other options for the home.

 We find a wide variety of uses for bamboo: food, medical, textile, in the world of construction…